vulkano-rs/vulkano-www/content/guide/graphics_pipeline/introduction.md

 parallel calculations (as seen in [the Mandelbrot example](/guide/mandelbrot)), there is a third kind of operations: graphical operations.

-Before they were used for general-purpose calculations, GPU were used for graphics (hence their name).
+Before they were used for general-purpose calculations, GPUs were used for graphics (hence their name).
 To benefit from this, GPUs provide to developers a specialized well-optimized series of steps called ***the graphics pipeline***.
 Using the graphics pipeline is more restrictive than using compute operations, but it is also much faster.